Skip to main content

 Can Discord be used for work?

-Yes, but it fits best for looser team structures, communities, and voice-heavy collaboration rather than formal corporate workflows.
+Yes, but it fits best for looser team structures, communities, and voice-heavy collaboration instead of formal corporate workflows.

 Keep reading